+Ontario Ministry

-The Ontario Ministry of Natural Resources' Ecological Land Classification (ELC) inventory system was utilized to collect data.
-The ELC is the most widely recognized and utilized format in Ontario for the collection and management of natural area data.
-This will provide the data to be utilized in any future studies.
+(ELC) inventory system was utilized to collect data.
+The ELC the most widely recognized and utilized format in Ontario for the collection and management of natural area data.
+This will provide for the data to be utilized in any future studies.